 You'll also need to deal with excess moisture if your subfloor shows signs of it, since this will damage the laminate.

 The first step is to look for any visible water stains.
-These could indicate an ongoing moisture problem which you'll need to deal with before anything else.
-But if everything look's okay, the next step is checking the degree of the subfloor's moisture.
+These could indicate an ongoing moisture problem, which you'll need to deal with before anything else.
+But if everything looks okay, the next step is to check the degree of the subfloor's moisture.

-This is relatively easily done with a testing kit you can buy online; in which case the moisture content will need to be below 12%.
-You can also use a hygrometer, and here a relative humidity of between 46% and 65% is what you're looking for.
+This is relatively easy to do with a testing kit you can buy online; in which case the moisture content will need to be below 12%.
+You can also use a hygrometer, and here you're looking for a relative humidity of between 46% and 65%.

 If your moisture proportions are not ideal, you could apply a subfloor primer.
 This will waterproof a concrete subfloor.